seansteel3/COVID19TestProbability/README.md

 In order to use the COVIDTestProbability function, the user must input a set of conditions into the following arguments.

-1. Enter whether the function should calculate the probability of being positive or negative into the argument `Want`
+1. Enter whether the function should calculate the probability of being positive or negative into the `Want` argument.

 2. Enter how many days the patient of interest has had symptoms into the `Time` argument.
 If the patient has no symptoms enter `Time = 0` and if the patient has recovered from symptoms enter `Time = -1`